bigchaindb/BEPs/23/README.md

 The aims of the study are twofold, on one side we want to have an understanding on how a BigchainDB network performs under stress; on the other side we want to define a methodology we can use for a) future versions of BigchainDB, b) running other tests under different conditions.

 About the performance of the system, we can conclude that BigchainDB performs consistently and correctly under constant stress, and it's able to finalize one million transactions within one hour and always be responsive.
-Enabling parallel validation allows BigchainDB to finalize the same number of transactions less than half an hour.
+Enabling parallel validation allows BigchainDB to finalize the same number of transactions in less than half an hour.

 We also ran a short test to measure the peak performance of the system: under favorable conditions we are able to reach ~1000 finalized transactions per second.
-We are confident that we can improve the system and reach this performance under constant, heavy load.

 ## Copyright Waiver
 <p xmlns:dct="http://purl.org/dc/terms/">